Meatballs. Little self contained orbs of goodness. A movie was named after them. A song was written about them.

 Heat 1 tablespoon olive oil in a large skillet over medium heat.
 Add onion, and cook, stirring regularly, until onion has become translucent and just starting to turn golden, about 2-3 minutes.

 Sprinkle with the cayenne pepper and stir well.
 Remove from the heat.
+Let cool slightly.

 In a large bowl, using your hands, combine ground beef, ground pork, Panko, egg, allspice, nutmeg and cooked onion and parsley; season with salt and pepper, to taste.
+Start with 1 tsp of each.

 Once combined well, stop. (to keep working it, will cause the meat mixture to become tough when cooked)